Persecution and Resistance of Jehovah's Witnesses

 Throughout Europe, about 1,700 Jehovah's Witnesses fell victim to Nazi terror, 4,200 were imprisoned in concentration camps, and a total of about 14,000 were persecuted.

-The "International Bible Students Association" is again registered in Magdeburg and resumed its activities.
+The "International Bible Students Association" is re-registered in Magdeburg and resumes its activities.

 The Soviet Military Administration in Germany confirms the official registration of Jehovah's Witnesses.
 A short time later, Soviet authorities deny Jehovah's Witnesses the right to hold a congress in Leipzig (August 27-29).